krish512/blog_old/src/pages/setup-kubernetes-cluster-kops-aws/index.md

 $ export NAME=krish512.com
 ```

-To avoid entering the variables everytime, let us add these to the ~/.bash_profile
+To avoid entering the variables every time, let us add these to the ~/.bash_profile

 Open bash profile using vim as,